 Public profile of Swinburne astronomer Associate Professor Alan Duffy, Lead Scientist of the Royal Institution of Australia, with school talks/evening lectures on dark matter, dark energy, galaxy formation, indigenous astronomy, alien worlds.
-He is an experienced public speaker, science communicator and science expert in Melbourne.
+He is an experienced public speaker, science communicator and leading expert in space science and astrophysics.

 I've spoken at hundreds of events but some particularly unusual opportunities were chatting all things science with Brian Greene as host for "An Evening with Dr Brian Greene", speaking at TEDxSydney in the Sydney Opera House, a Science-Improv night at the Adelaide Fringe, a nation-wide tour with BBC Worldwide / RiAus show The Science of Doctor Who Live and even a Planetarium production on Dark Matter called Dark (now shown in 148 planetariums across 25 countries in 6 languages).